• Skip to primary navigation

 • Taste and adjust with fish sauce and palm sugar to your tastes.

-• Serve over white rice and garnish with chopped herbs and chili flakes, if desired.
+• Serve over white rice with a squeeze of lime and garnish with chopped herbs and chili flakes, if desired.

 Notes